• Do you wish you could "Go to Sleep" for all your dentistry needs?

 Advanced Specialty Anesthesia LLC was created for you and all patients who require assistance with their dentistry.

-Advanced Specialty Anesthesia LLC performs conscious sedation or "Twilight" anesthesia in many physician offices for procedures in a safe, controlled manner.
+Advanced Specialty Anesthesia LLC performs conscious sedation or "Twilight" anesthesia in many physician offices for procedures in a safe, controlled manner in the Lawrence & Midland, KS area.

 Nitrous oxide is an organic gas that produces sedation only as it is inhaled through a mask with a combination of oxygen.
 It has limited capabilities for producing sedation since most masks are placed on the nose and the gas can escape through the mouth.
 Most physicians that utilize Nitrous oxide in their practice place limits on the amount that a patient can receive since the patient is not monitored for blood pressure, pulse, respiration, and oxygen saturation levels.